How computing came into the picture?

 The concept of Virtualization plays an important role in the cloud scenario.

-The data center hosts provide the physical hardware on which virtual machines resides.
+The data center hosts provide the physical hardware on which virtual machines reside.

 User potentially can use any OS supported by the virtual machines used.